-Educator Growth and Evaluation
+Educator Growth and Effectiveness

-Grounded in the Massachusetts Professional Standards for Teachers of Adult Education, the Educator Growth and Evaluation (EGE) Model is a six-step process of continuous learning to improve teachers' professional practices.
+Grounded in the Massachusetts Professional Standards for Teachers of Adult Education, the Educator Growth and Effectiveness (EGE) Model is a six-step process of continuous learning to improve teachers' professional practices.
 It was developed to support teachers and directors in reflecting upon and taking an active role in improving instructional practices.
 It is grounded in three key questions:

 - Are students learning?

 - What is the teacher doing that contributes to and supports the learning?